When does reinforcement learning stand out in quantum control? A comparative study on state preparation: Methods

+DQL stores the action-value functions with a neural network $\Theta$.
+We take qubit case as an example.
+Defining an agent state as

-the network outputs the Q-value for each action $a\in\mathcal{A}$ as $Q(\bm{s},a;\Theta)$.
-We note that in deep QL, the discretization of states on the Bloch sphere is no longer necessary and we can deal with states that vary continuously.
-Otherwise the definitions of the set of actions and reward are the same as those in QL.
+the network outputs the Q-value for each action $a\in\mathcal{A}$ as $Q(\textbf{s},a;\Theta)$.
+We note that in DQL, the discretization of states on the Bloch sphere is no longer necessary and we can deal with states that vary continuously.
+Otherwise the definitions of the set of actions and reward are the same as those in TQL.

-We adopt the double Q-network training approach \cite{Mnih.15}, namely two neural networks, the evaluation network $\Theta$ and the target network $\Theta^-$, are used for training.
-In the memory we store experiences defined as $e_{i}=(\bm{s}_{i-1},a_{i},r_{i},\bm{s}_{i})$.
+We adopt the double Q-network training approach \cite{Mnih.15}: two neural networks, the evaluation network $\Theta$ and the target network $\Theta^-$, are used in training.
+In the memory we store experiences defined as $e_{i}=(\textbf{s}_{i-1},a_{i},r_{i},\textbf{s}_{i})$.
 In each training step, an experience is randomly chosen from the memory, and the evaluation network is updated using the outcome derived from the experience.